pastas/pastastore/docs/connectors.rst

 data and models in dictionaries.
 The data is stored in-memory and not on disk and is therefore not persistent, i.e. you cannot pick up where you left off last time.
 Once you exit Python your data is lost.
-For small projects, this connector can be useful as it is extremely simple.
+For small projects, this connector can be useful as it is extremely simple and fast.

 Pas-files
 ---------